EdyTheCow/docker-pterodactyl/README.md

 │   ├── db
 │   └── traefik
 ```
 Allowing you to only worry about one directory when backing up or moving the whole setup.
-If you wish to use the default pterodactyl panel path for daemon change `DATA_DIR_DAEMON` to `/srv` and `CONTAINER_DAEMON_DATA` to `/srv/daemon-data` if you make these changes, you don't need to change `sftp path` in `core.json` when instructed later in the guide.
+If you wish to use the default pterodactyl panel path for daemon change `DATA_DIR_DAEMON` to `/srv` and `CONTAINER_DAEMON_DATA` to `/srv/daemon-data` if you make these changes, you don't need to change `Daemon Server File Directory` when creating a new node later in the guide.

 # Installation